Downtown Greensboro Incorporated

 Downtown Greensboro Incorporated (DGI) is an economic development organization focused on stimulating investment and activity in the center city.
-DGI is a non-profit entity and is led by a 33-member Board of Directors composed of volunteers representing specific stakeholders in the center city.
-The categories include: Major Property Owners ($3 million value or more), Large Property Owners ($1 to $3 million), Small Property Owners ($1 million or less), Retail Shop Owner, Service/Hospitality Sector, Professional/Office Sector, Downtown Resident, At-Large and City Council Representatives.
-The Board also includes five ex officio members.
+DGI is a non-profit entity and is led by a 24-member Board of Directors composed of volunteers representing specific stakeholders in the center city.
+Categories include: Large Property Owners (greater than $1 million), Small Property Owners ($1 million or less), Downtown Residents’ Association, Downtown Business Owners, Downtown Restaurant/Bar/Pub Owner, Downtown Nightclub Owner, Downtown Resident, Young Professional Representative, At-Large and City Council Representatives.
+The Board also includes four ex officio members.
 These categories insure that the Board represents diverse interests and viewpoints in the center city.
-DGI employs a professional staff of 4 full-time and one part-time member.
+DGI employs a professional staff of 4 full-time and one part-time personnel.

 Downtown Greensboro Incorporated has three standing committees that provide an additional voice for interested stakeholders.
 The committees include Economic Development, Marketing and Environmental.
 Downtown business owners, property owners, workers, residents or funding partners may participate on a committee.

-DGI also has two subsidiary organizations.
-The Downtown Greensboro Incorporated Corporation manages the Municipal Service District (or Business Improvement District) for Downtown.
-The Downtown Greensboro Foundation is designated as a 501c3 organization for charitable and educational purposes.
+DGI also manages the Municipal Service District (or Business Improvement District) for Downtown and has a subsidiary Downtown Greensboro Foundation designated as a 501c3 organization for charitable and educational purposes.

 DGI was formed in 1997.
 The geographic area it serves is generally Fisher Avenue to the north, Spring Street to the west, Lee Street to the south and Murrow Boulevard to the east.